bigomics/omicsplayground-doc/modules/mod1_dataview.rst

     :width: 100%

-Gene table
+Counts
 --------------------------------------------------------------------------------
-Under the **Gene table** panel, the exact expression values across the samples can be read, where genes are ordered by the correlation with respect to the first gene.
+Under the **Counts** panel, the exact expression values across the samples can be read, where genes are ordered by the correlation with respect to the first gene.
 Gene-wise average expression of a phenotype sample grouping is also presented in this table.